ndd21/PHYS281/docs/index.md

   today.
 * Many modern data science and machine learning applications use Python as an interface, this driving its growth.
+* Python is currently used by many academics in the department.

 In the [TIOBE](https://www.tiobe.com/tiobe-index/) index Python popularity and usage is still
 growing: